 I stared at the door.
 Holding my breath, I slid the door open, mentally preparing what I was about to face.
 Once I opened the door, I was immediately met with a pair of emerald green eyes that I have never seen before.
 He wore a golden ring carved into a shape of a wolf with its mouth holding a ruby.
 The color of his hair was as bright as the golden sun.
 He has the look of a young man, but his presence has a kind of maturity that went beyond his years.

-"Gabrielli-san, this is my daughter, Yutaka," my father introduced, "Yutaka, this is Andrea Gabrielli.
-He is the head of the Gabrielli family."
+"Gabrielli-san, this is my daughter, Yutaka," my father introduced, "Yutaka, this is Andrea Gabrielli, the head of the Gabrielli family.
+He has come all the way from Italy."

 "Your daughter is as beautiful as I've heard," the foreigner replied.
 His Japanese was perfect.
 He didn't sound like a foreigner at all.